Macclesfield College

 Macclesfield College is a Further Education College in Macclesfield, Cheshire which primarily offers BTEC and NVQ qualifications.
 The college is noted within the local area as an aerospace engineering college as it used to possess a Jetstream Super 31 for its aerospace engineering students.

 The college principal is Rachel Kay with Lucy Reed as the assistant principal.
-The college currently has an Ofsted rating of Good.
+The college currently has an Ofsted rating of requires improvement.

 Macclesfield College is situated on the Learning Zone campus, other establishments on the site include The Macclesfield Academy Park Lane School and Macclesfield Tennis Club.